Reports: Authorities investigating alleged assassination threat made against Swalwell

-The United States Capitol Police are formally investigating comments allegedly made by conservative political figure Roger Stone advocating for the assassination of U.S. Rep. Eric Swalwell and a colleague back in 2020, according to reports from multiple national news outlets this week.
+The United State Capitol Police are formally investigating comments allegedly made by conservative political figure Roger Stone advocating for the assassination of U.S. Rep. Eric Swalwell and a colleague back in 2020, according to reports from multiple national news outlets Tuesday.

 In a statement released by his office on Tuesday, Swalwell (D-Livermore) responded to the alleged assassination threats that were first made public in a leaked audio recording published by the website Mediaite on Jan.
 12. Stone, a political ally of former President Donald Trump, has denied the allegations.